Hi, I’m Dr. Hadd — I make everyday money simpler.

 Debt Solutions

-Snowball vs. avalanche, interest math, payoff timelines, and ready-to-use scripts.
+Snowball vs. avalanche, interest math, and realistic payoff timelines.

 Financial Planning

-Emergency funds, sinking funds, saving rates, and goals you’ll keep.
+Emergency funds, sinking funds, and goals you’ll keep.

 Budget-Friendly Recipes

-- Model it with the simplest math that works.
+- Keep it simple — the clearest approach that actually works.

-- Choose the next action that cuts the most friction.
+- Choose the next action that removes the most friction.

-- Automate or template so it stays easy.
+- Automate or template it so it stays easy to keep.

 - Review quickly and improve in small steps.